 Professor Tim Minshall unpacked the criticality of innovation, explain how the Cambridge eco-system has evolved and what Suntory can learn from it, delving into the detail of how large companies successfully innovate.
 Edd explained how professional outsource innovators approach sustainability and product/experience innovation – and understand their team dynamic and process.
 Michael will explore the importance of looking at the mind and improving focus.

 Other sessions included political and economic macro-trends and their implications for Suntory; embedding design thinking; the effect on brands of digital transformation and disruption; futures thinking and scenario planning; processes and frameworks for innovation and the art and science of a high-performing teams.

-The Churchill College and Sir Winston Churchill story – Innovation Leader and Influencer – was eloquently delivered by Allen Packwood OBE, Director of the Churchill Archive Centre.
-And finally, the group were challenged by Barry Phipps, Director of Studies, History of Art, Churchill College, to draw parallels between disruption in art and business, and then to complete a timed challenge around Cambridge to gather evidence of breaking the ‘dominant logic.
+The Churchill College and Sir Winston Churchill story – Innovation Leader and Influencer – was delivered by Allen Packwood OBE, Director of the Churchill Archive Centre.
+Finally, the group were challenged by Barry Phipps, Director of Studies, History of Art, Churchill College, to draw parallels between disruption in art and business, and then to complete a timed challenge around Cambridge to gather evidence of breaking the ‘dominant logic’.